-Purpose aligns with performance
+Purpose aligned with profit

-by Nicholas Dungan
+by Nicholas Dungan and Antonio de Lecea

 Major business firms need to prepare now for a sea-change in the way they fit in global society.
 Global firms — multinational enterprises, financial institutions, professional services firms — will henceforth be compelled to prove, convincingly and continuously, their commitment and their conduct as exemplary global citizens.